 Why Magnesium?

-I started researching to see if there was any actual evidence backing my theory that magnesium made the difference.
-I found some articles by naturally minded doctors and midwives that seemed to support the idea (or at least promote it as not harmful) and this post from Mommypotamus that talked about her experience with Magnesium.
+Magnesium seemed to have a huge positive impact on my pregnancies.
+So, I started researching to see if there was any actual evidence backing my theory.
+I found several articles by naturally minded doctors and midwives that support the idea.
+Then I found this post from my friend Heather where she talked about her experience with magnesium.
 (I always love finding other actual pregnant women who had the same experience!)

-I’ve also been randomly asking pregnant friends about their intake of magnesium containing foods and there does seem to be a correlation.
-(Asking friends how much seaweed and unrefined sea salt they consume daily is totally normal, right?)
-In fact, one person I know was doing the same protocol I was and had virtually no morning sickness either!
+I asked my pregnant friends if they increased foods with magnesium in them.
+Surprisingly they had similar experiences as I did.
+(Asking your friends how much seaweed and unrefined sea salt they eat every day is totally normal, right?)
+One person I know was doing the same protocol I was and had virtually no morning sickness either!

 What Kind of Magnesium?

-Magnesium is also an important mineral during pregnancy, so even if you are already pregnant, it would be worth a try to lessen morning sickness.
+Magnesium is also an important mineral during pregnancy.
+If you’re already pregnant, it would be worth a try to lessen morning sickness.
+I recommend this book, The Magnesium Miracle by Carolyn Dean, if you want to learn more about the importance of magnesium in our bodies.

-Fermented Cod Liver Oil is a great source of Vitamins D & A and Omega-3s.
-Vitamin D is essential for proper absorption and use of magnesium in the body, so this likely also helped the magnesium be more effective.
-Many women find they do better from consuming enough healthy fats and proteins in early pregnancy (magnesium aside) and Fermented Cod Liver Oil is a great source of healthy fats.
+Cod liver oil and other fatty fish like sardines and salmon are great sources of vitamins D and A and omega-3s.
+Vitamin D is essential for our bodies to absorb and use magnesium, which helps the magnesium be more effective.
+Many women find they feel better when they consume enough healthy fats and proteins in early pregnancy.
+These options are a great source of healthy fats and protein.

 Protein + Fats